KissKissBankBank/bodacc/README.md

 ## How it works

 Bodacc use the [Nokogiri](https://github.com/sparklemotion/nokogiri) gem and the [Mechanize](https://github.com/sparklemotion/nokogiri) gem in order to scrape and download every files.
-After unzipping them, the script insert them into the bodacc database
+After unzipping them, the script inserts them into the bodacc database.

 If you use this scraper for the first time be aware that inserting everything from 2008 to the year before actual will take a lot of time (you'll have time to watch the Star Wars saga with all the bonuses ... twice).
-In fact the files weigh about 300 MB and contain a total of just over 20 million announcements
+In fact the files weigh about 300 MB and contain a total of just over 20 million announcements.

 ![](https://media.giphy.com/media/l0HlBO7eyXzSZkJri/giphy.gif)

-At the end, the script create a 'last_update.txt' file which contain the last time bodacc announcements were inserted into database preventing to download announcements that are already added.
+At the end, the script creates a `last_update.txt` file which contain the last time bodacc announcements were inserted into database preventing to download announcements that are already added.

-## Built With

-* [Ruby](https://www.ruby-lang.org/fr/) - The programming language used

 ## Authors